"We can help ourselves," Kiev resident says

 Russia has acknowledged sending the convoy.
 In a conversation Monday with the President of the European Commission, Putin said his country was working with the International Committee of the Red Cross to deliver aid to civilians suffering as a result of savage fighting there.

-Except the Red Cross says it doesn't know what Putin is talking about.
+Except the Red Cross said at the time that it didn’t know what Putin was talking about.

-And ICRC European operations chief Laurent Corbaz said Tuesday in Geneva that the agency hasn't gotten much clarity from Moscow about its purported role in the operation, including how the aid would be handed over and security guarantees for Red Cross workers.
+And Red Cross European operations chief Laurent Corbaz said Tuesday in Geneva that the agency hasn’t gotten much clarity from Moscow about its purported role in the operation, including how the aid would be handed over and security guarantees for Red Cross workers.

 Red Cross officials don’t even know what’s in the shipment, Corbaz said.